 At present, we participate through our affiliates in a number of facilities located in Spain (regasification) and Egypt (liquefaction).
-The Company has also access to LNG supplies in Algeria and Qatar.
-Our main ongoing interest in the LNG business is the joint Pascagoula project with our Exploration & Production business.
+The Company has also access to LNG supplies in business.
 The Pascagoula project is part of an upstream development project related to the construction of an LNG plant in Angola designed to produce 5.2 mmtonnes of LNG (approximately 7.3 bcm/y) in order to monetize part of the Company's gas reserves.